-The Congress of Future Medical Leaders and the Congress for Global Good are honors-only events held for America’s high-achieving high school students with a passion for leadership, medicine, science or technology.
+The Congress of Future Medical Leaders is a honors-only event held for America’s high-achieving high school students with a passion for leadership, medicine, science or technology.
 The Congresses are programs of New Charter University’s National Academy of Future Physicians and Medical Scientists and National Academy of Future STEM Innovators.

 Inspiring the young people at each Congress are luminaries of their fields as well as leaders from government and the public sector.
 Congress mentors include Nobel Laureates, deans of top universities, leaders in scientific research and cutting-edge technology, as well as leaders from private industry and from across all fields.